nielsboecker/speedy-recovery/README.md

 The app is currently deployed via Azure DevOps pipelines.
 Merge your changes into the `master` branch and trigger a release.

 ## Back-end
 Most back-end services are carries out through the SMART on FHIR sandbox.
 A distinct  back-end is being implemented to add some features and can be found at [speedy-recovery-server](https://github.com/JustinYaaang/speedy-recovery-server/).
+Further information can be found in the README in that repository.

 ## Data creation
 In order to create test data on the SMART FHIR server, a helper program is available in the `smart-server-data-creation` package.
+It creates and modifies the synthetic patient data on the SMART on FHIR v3 server, which gets wiped on a nightly basis.
+Therefore the data creation script is scheduled to run every 3 hours.
+Further information can be found in the README in that directory.

 ##  Acknowledgement
 We would like to thank John Booth and Usman Bahadur from GOSH DRIVE as well as Marios Isaakidis for their advice throughout this project.